denoland/docs/runtime/tutorials/how_to_with_npm/react.md

 ---
-title: "How to use React with Deno"
+title: "Build a React App"
 oldUrl:
   - /runtime/manual/examples/how_to_with_npm/react/
   - /runtime/manual/basics/react/